 - Online homework and classroom activity system: Webassign.
 The system can be accessed through Blackboard (blackboard.olemiss.edu).
 Students must purchase access to Webassign for this class. - Classroom response system: Top Hat.
-Students must purchase access to TopHat for use in class.
+Students must purchase access to TopHat for use in class. - Scientific calculator.

-• Scientific calculator.
 Any calculator with trigonometric functions, exponential functions and scientific notation.
+Online calculators are allowed, but may not be used for quizzes and exams.